nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     3. Then `model#setPatient` will be called to add the new Patient into the model.
     4. `EditCommand` will then return `CommandMessage` to indicate it's success.

-The activity diagram below illustrates the workflow of patient `EditCommand` that is described above.
+The activity diagram below summarises the action when the patient `EditCommand` is executed.

 <img src="images/patient/EditPatientActivityDiagram.png" width="550" />